huyptruong/tableau-vcs-example/README.md

 ```
 git add executive_dashboard.twb executive_dashboard.txt
 git commit -m "KPI sheet initial build"
+git switch main
+git merge kpi # an input window might appear, but you can just close it
 ```

 Let's build the first visualization, KPI, and see how the changes are reflected on the XML file.
 For this exercise, we will stop at